sijucj/spry/lib/markdown/notebook/notebook_test-fixture-01.md

 ## Section A — Patients

-This section introduces a SQL example with attributes and info in the fence meta.
+This section introduces a SQL example with attributes and PI in the fence meta.
 The heading must start a new markdown cell and the heading itself should be included in that cell.

 ```sql INFO MORE_INFO { id: 1, name: 'patients', dryRun: true }
 SELECT id, given_name, family_name